Newtonian mechanics are used, taking the ship as non-deformable,

 Value

-An object of class "strike", consisting of a
+strike returns an object of class "strike", which is a

 References